The D-Day landing of June 6, 1944, ranks as the boldest and most successful large-scale invasion in military history.

 “As we left the harbor we passed (30 knots) literally hundreds of ships of all kinds, escorted and proceeding singly,” Army Air Force General Hap Arnold wrote in his diary.
 “Such a mass one never saw before, uninterrupted and unimpeded.
 As we approached the coast of France there were liter- ally hundreds anchored offshore.
 What a field day for the [Luftwaffe] if there is a [Luftwaffe].”

 As Arnold points out, a major air assault against the invasion fleet would have been devastating to the Allies, but it never came.
 It was a pivotal missed opportunity for Hermann Göring’s Luftwaffe.
+They all realized that D-Day was the point in which the tide had turned.

 “Trucks being driven from LSTs [ships carrying vehicles to the shoreline] over beach and up road,” Arnold wrote, jotting notes of his impressions of the Normandy beachhead in his diary.